Motorhome Spain: Route, pitches, costs & safety (2026)

 Which overnight stops are recommended on the way to Spain?

 Classic stopovers: Lyon (France, about 1,000 km from Germany), Perpignan (just before the border), or alternatively through the Ardèche or Auvergne regions.
-French Aires de Camping-Car They cost €8-15 per night and are usually well-equipped.
-Those traveling at a leisurely pace can also take a day off in Provence.
+French motorhome pitches cost €8-15 per night and are usually well-equipped.
+Those traveling at a leisurely pace can also take a day's break in Provence.

 When is the best time to travel to Spain for a motorhome trip?